 The Watch Commander shall ensure a copy of the shift assignment roster indicating member assignments and vehicle numbers is completed for each shift and retained in accordance with the established records retention schedule.
-If a member exchanges vehicles during his/her shift, the new vehicle number shall be documented on the roster.
+If a member exchanges vehicles during the member's shift, the new vehicle number shall be documented on the roster.